Whenever possible the right mouse button uses an inverse operation like darken if the mode is Brighten.

 right mouse button= set zero alpha

 SelectionInstead of modifying pixels this mode will modify the selection.
 This way you can apply the drawing selection easily using any drawing tool.
 The left mouse button includes and the right excludes for selection.

-HalftoneUses the currently selected dither pattern for drawing.
+HalftoneUses the currently selected halftone pattern for drawing.
 It will use the selected foreground and background color with the pattern.

 BrightnessBrightens image colors with left mouse button and darkens with the right.
 You can set the strength of brightening in the Settings.